Strategic research areas

-SciLifeLab is a national center for molecular life sciences with a focus on research in translational medicine and molecular life sciences.
+SciLifeLab is a national center for molecular life sciences focusing on research in translational medicine and molecular life sciences.
 SciLifeLab is a national resource operated by Karolinska Institutet, KTH, Stockholm University and Uppsala University.

-XPRES will generate internationally leading research in advanced production and contribute to research infrastructure for digital manufacturing and visualization.
-Partners are Mälardalen University, RISE and KTH.
+XPRES will generate internationally leading research in advanced production and contribute to digital manufacturing and visualisation research infrastructure.
+Partners are Mälardalen University, RISE, and KTH.

 The research is focused on land transportation.
-TRENoP explores innovative technology and policy concepts, intelligent systems for decision support at the tactical, operational and strategic level as well as implementation processes.
-Partners are Linköping University, the Swedish National Road and Transport Research Institute (VTI) and KTH.
+TRENoP explores innovative technology and policy concepts, intelligent systems for decision support at the tactical, operational, and strategic level, and implementation processes.
+Partners are Linköping University, the Swedish National Road and Transport Research Institute (VTI), and KTH.

 Strategic research areas where KTH contribute

 Brain disorders are among the most common causes of disability in high-income countries.
-The European Brain Council has estimated that one third of Europe's residents will be affected at some point during their lifetime.
-StratNeuro is integrating research in clinical and basic neurosciences, aiming to reduce the burden of disease from brain disorders.
+The European Brain Council has estimated that one-third of Europe's residents will be affected at some point during their lifetime.
+StratNeuro integrates research in clinical and basic neurosciences, aiming to reduce the burden of disease from brain disorders.

 Coordinator: Karolinska Institutet.

-The research community U-CAN collects and structures data, biomolecules, tumor and blood samples from cancer patients before, during and after treatment.
-The material is used to develop methods and drugs for the diagnosis and treatment of tumor diseases.
+The research community U-CAN collects and structures data, biomolecules, tumor, and blood samples from cancer patients before, during, and after treatment.
+The material is used to develop methods and drugs for diagnosing and treating tumor diseases.

 Coordinator: Uppsala University.

-MERGE - ModElling the Regional and Global Earth system
+ModElling the Regional and Global Earth system, MERGE